ThomasVitale/cartographer-tekton-catalog/README.md

 [![The Apache 2.0 license badge](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Follow us on Twitter](https://img.shields.io/static/v1?label=Twitter&message=Follow&color=1DA1F2)](https://twitter.com/kadrasIO)

+> **Warning**
+> This package has been archived.
+The tasks and pipelines from this package are now included in the [cartographer-supply-chains](cartographer-supply-chains) package.

 A Carvel package providing a set of Tekton pipelines and tasks used by the Kadras platform to support testing, scanning, delivering and deploying applications.

 ## 🚀&nbsp; Getting Started